4L Retrospective Examples and Free Template

 I don’t want to make the questions more complicated than they are, but it’s still important to take advantage of the depth this retrospective has to offer🏆

-To ensure this, it is very useful to explain the 4L's in more detail to your team members or to be more specific about the questions behind the 4L's.
-Like in the example "Longed for" -> "What things has the team asked for that are not yet available?"
+To ensure this, it makes a lot of sense to explain the 4Ls in more detail to your team members or to formulate the questions behind the 4Ls more concretely.
+Just like in the example “Longed for” -> “What things did the team wish for that are not yet available?”

 Do you want to start your first DAKI retrospective right away?
 Then try our Echometer tool for continuous improvement of agile teams🚀